 Hospitals, particularly in the latter part of the last century, have moved increasingly toward functionalist, medico-centric models where design was at best marginalized and at worst ignored in the pursuit of functionality and efficiency.
 We are now seeing a renewed worldwide interest in healthcare design, including its demonstrable benefits to the healing process.
 Design is now being re-embraced by architects and health professionals alike as a key element in health delivery thinking.
 In his talk, Lyon will explore the genealogy of the modern hospital and trace the evolving relationship between design and healthcare delivery, drawing on the new Lady Cilento Children’s Hospital in Brisbane and other recent examples of Australian healthcare design.

 Health Care Challenges in the Twenty-First Century

-Presented by Stephen Duckett, Health Program Director, Grattan Institute
+Stephen Duckett, Health Program Director, Grattan Institute

 Healthcare today is dramatically different from what it was fifty years ago but on the surface the institutional arrangements of hospitals and general practice still look similar.
 If you look behind the walls of the institutions, huge changes have occurred in the way care is delivered, how services are funded, and to some extent, in who owns and delivers care.
 Looking forward another fifty years and one would expect more transformations.
 But what might these transformations look like?
 What trends can we see today which, when extrapolated, might reshape the health system?
 This talk will include some guesses about the future of healthcare and the implications for us all.